gnicol/GitSwarm/perforce_swarm/doc-ce/workflow/timezone.md

 # Changing your time zone

-GitSwarm defaults its time zone to UTC.
+$GitSwarm$ defaults its time zone to UTC.
 It has a global timezone configuration parameter in `/etc/gitswarm/gitswarm.rb`.

 To update, add the time zone that best applies to your location.
 Here are